 Equipped by the brand’s in-house JLC 756 automatic caliber, the AMVOX7 features the family’s signature “dial-operated” chronograph function.
 Since the timepiece lacks the usual push-pieces on the sides of the case, you will have to push on the upper and lower parts of the dial to respectively start/stop or reset the chrono.

-Composed of 335 parts and featuring a double-barrel design, the movement is quite thick at almost 7.40 millimeters resulting in a rather overweight body 44 millimeters in diameter and almost 16 millimeters high.
+Composed of 335 parts and featuring a double-barrel design, the movement is thick at almost 7.40 millimeters resulting in an oversized body of 44 millimeters in diameter and almost 16 millimeters thick.
 However, judging by the photos, the watch still looks good on a normal wrist.

 Of course, the MSRP of $27,000 USD makes the watch prohibitively expensive for a great number of people, but the price to be well justified with all that amount of skilled labor put together in order to make this titanium beauty come to life.